components-web-app/api-components-bundle/docs/custom-components/files.md

 ---
 layout: default
-title: File Uploads
+title: Uploadable Files
 parent: Custom Components
 nav_order: 3
 ---
-# File Uploads
+# Uploadable Files

 ## Requirements
 This bundle uses FlySystem v2.
 It does not use additional bundles to implement this and instead allows you to easily create adapters as services which are injected into our own `FilesystemProvider` using autoconfiguration.